FirelyTeam/firely-docs-firely-server/security/tokens_and_compartments.rst

       ...
    ]

-For example, the authorization server provides a patient launch context with value `123`.
-This is to be interpreted by the application that the user instructs the application to work in the context of the resource `Patient/123`.
+For example, the authorization server provides a patient launch context with the value `123`.
+This is to be interpreted by the application as "the user instructs the application to work in the context of the resource `Patient/123`".
 Firely Server internally forms a compartment around all resources that are linked to `Patient/123` according to the Patient CompartmentDefinition.

 .. note::